mainmatter/100-exercises-to-learn-rust/book/src/04_traits/08_from.md

 //  This is known as a **trait bound**
 //  It specifies that this implementation applies exclusively
 //  to types `T` that implement `Sized`
-//  You can require multiple trait to be implemented using
+//  You can require multiple traits to be implemented using
 //  the `+` sign.
 E.g. `Sized + PartialEq<T>`
 {
     inner: T,